 The warmup service sends emails at random times to generate natural activity on your account and provides reports showing you how many of your mails are landing in the primary inbox or in other inbox folders.

-Who is it for: Those looking for a simple email warm up platform
+Best for: Those looking for a simple email warm up platform

 Pricing: From $240 per year per inbox being warmed up.
 It’s an additional cost on top of your standard Klenty account, which starts at $50 per user per month.